 Build and evaluate reasoning controllers: single traces, answer voting, and bounded tree search for multi-step LLM decisions.

-The previous lesson measured whether compressed still retrieved the right policy evidence.
-Retrieval is not the end of the task.
-An assistant may now have the right facts and still choose the wrong action because it skips a condition, mishandles arithmetic, or commits too early to one plan.
+Compressed embeddings can retrieve the right policy evidence and still leave the assistant with a decision to make.
+Retrieval isn't the end of the task.
+An assistant may have the right facts and still choose the wrong action because it skips a condition, mishandles arithmetic, or commits too early to one plan.

-This lesson turns extra inference work into an engineering decision.
-You will build a small support-resolution controller for a delayed parcel:
+Treat extra inference work as an engineering decision.
+You'll build a small release-resolution controller for a risky code change:

-The goal is not to collect long rationales.
-The goal is to improve measurable decision accuracy under a , latency, and safety budget.
+Long rationales aren't the target.
+The target is better measurable decision accuracy under a token, latency, and safety budget.

 A useful outward artifact is a short decision record: facts used, checks applied, and final action.
-It is smaller than an open-ended rationale, easy to score, and safe to compare against deterministic policy logic.
+It's smaller than an open-ended rationale, easy to score, and safe to compare against deterministic policy logic.

 1from dataclasses import dataclass